-Facebook’s policy bans photographic nudity, and it’s been a problem for many photographers who share their work on Facebook and Instagram.
+Facebook has the policy to ban photographic nudity, which has been a problem for many photographers who share their work on Facebook and Instagram.
 But this could soon change.
 Photographer Spencer Tunick recently organized a nude photo shoot outside of company’s offices to challenge its policies.
 As a result, Facebook will reconsider its nudity guidelines when it comes to photographic art.

 The photo shoot took place on 2 June outside of Facebook’s New York offices.
-Tunick directed over a hundred of people who lay nude on the pavement.
-They were covering their genitals with enlarged prints of male nipples, and with women wearing male nipple stickers.
-In collaboration with National Coalition Against Censorship (NCAC), Tunick published photos and videos on Instagram to challenge its parent company’s nudity policy.
+Tunick directed over a hundred people who lay nude on the pavement.
+They covered their genitals with enlarged prints of male nipples, and women wore male nipple stickers, too.
+In collaboration with the National Coalition Against Censorship (NCAC), Tunick published photos and videos on Instagram to challenge its parent company’s nudity policy.
 Check it out here, but note that the link is a bit NSFW.

-Artsy writes that Tunick had been arrested five times by the NYPD for staging nude photo shoots without a permit.
+Artsy writes that Tunick has been arrested five times by the NYPD for staging nude photo shoots without a permit.
 The recent shoot was the first in New York after 20 years.
-After the event, Tunick said: “This is actually a clothed photograph.
+Following the event, Tunick said: “This is actually a clothed photograph.
 People are just clothed in male nipples.”
 Well, that’s clever!

 On Wednesday, after the shoot was done, NCAC announced that Facebook will reconsider its nudity guidelines.
-As I mentioned, it currently bans photographic nudity and female nipples, which has caused a lot of controversies.
+As I mentioned, it currently bans photographic nudity and female nipples, which has been, shall we say, controversial.
 According to NCAC, Facebook representatives will collaborate with them on revising its current policies.
 They will reportedly meet with a group of artists, educators, curators, and activists “to discuss the impact of its current policies and how they can be revised to better serve creators.”

 Facebook’s nudity policy currently reads as follows: